235u/proposals/ThrottledScraper/README.md

 > a VB.Net coder

-asking for expertise in `C#`, `Data Scraping`, and `Web Crawler`, to deliver
+asking for expertise in `C#` [sic], `Data Scraping`, and `Web Crawler`, to deliver

 > a VB.net function - actual source code - that I can incorporate into my own Visual Studio project to reliably scrape the site.

 ## Do you have experience with bypassing mechanisms meant to prevent site scraping?

-Please note, that this might violate site's terms of use, see Upwork's [API Terms of Use](https://www.upwork.com/legal#api) for example:
+To begin with, please note, that this might violate site's terms of use, see Upwork's [API Terms of Use](https://www.upwork.com/legal#api) for example:

 > Developer and the Developer Application must not do the following: